LunarVim/LunarVim/docs/languages/README.md

 ### Server override

-`lvim.lsp.override` contains a list of servers that will **not** be automatically configured by default, for example only `tsserver` is allowed for JS-family languages, and when a language has more than one server available, then the most popular one is usually chosen.
+`lvim.lsp.automatic_configuration.skipped_servers` contains a list of servers that will **not** be automatically configured by default, for example only `tsserver` is allowed for JS-family languages, and when a language has more than one server available, then the most popular one is usually chosen.

 ::: tip Notice
 Overriding a server will completely bypass the lsp-installer, so you would have to manage the installation for any of those servers manually.